 ... just completed her MA in Zoology in December of 2012 from the Global Field Program through Miami University.
 She attended the international courses in Baja, Namibia, and Amazon.
 Through these experiences she has come to appreciate the diversity of organisms and has found a passion for protecting the endangered species of the world.
 Jennifer currently works in Environmental Consulting as an ecotoxicologist.
 She has worked in this field for over 12 years consulting on the impacts to wildlife from large oil spills, completing risk assessments for the protection of children from lead exposures, assessing the damage to wildlife from past mining and refinery operations, completing mammals and herpetological surveys, and assessing the risk of chemical poisoning in litigation cases.
 Jennifer received her BA from Wittenberg University in Biology and her first MA in Environmental Studies with a concentration on Risk Assessment from University of Illinois at Springfield.
 Her graduate work was concentrating on the risks to children from environmental asthma triggers.

-...is in his 8th year of teaching Biology and Environmental Science at Cleveland Heights High School and also has been the head swim coach there for the past 12 years.
-Jim received his Bachelor's degree in environmental studies through Allegheny College and his teaching certificate through Ashland University.
-He was honored as part of the first group to receive their Master's Degree through the Global Field Program at Miami University in 2011!
-For the GFP he participated in the Earth Expeditions in Costa Rica, Belize, and Namibia while spending extra time exploring each of the countries before and after the classes.
-Some of his favorite experiences in the natural world include: seeing an ocelot on a night hike while at Monteverde in Costa Rica, getting his head licked by a jaguar at the Belize Zoo, snorkeling with sharks, sea turtles, and sting rays in Belize, swimming with the great white sharks in South Africa, sandboarding down the sand dunes in Namibia, and watching 25 elephants frolic and drink at a waterhole in Namibia.
-Since graduation, Jim has also participated in the Earth Expeditions programs in the Amazon & Mongolia.
-In 2011, Jim was selected as 1 of only 12 teachers in the country to participate in PolarTREC; an educational research experience in which K-12 teachers participate in polar research, working closely with scientists as a pathway to improving science education.
-Through the PolarTREC program, Jim worked with a group of scientists from Cornell University for 2 months conducting research in Barrow, Alaska.
-Jim is ecstatic and honored to be an instructor in the Project Dragonfly community.
+... is in his 9th year of teaching Biology and Environmental Science at Cleveland Heights High School and also has been the head swim coach there for the past 12 years.
+Jim received his bachelor's degree in environmental studies through Allegheny College and his teaching certificate through Ashland University.
+He was honored as part of the first group to receive their master's degree through the Global Field Program at Miami University in 2011!
+For the GFP he participated in the Earth Expeditions in Costa Rica, Belize, and Namibia.
+Some of his favorite experiences in the natural world include: seeing an ocelot on a night hike while at Monteverde in Costa Rica; getting his head licked by a jaguar at the Belize Zoo; snorkeling with sharks, sea turtles, and sting rays in Belize; swimming with the great white sharks in South Africa; sandboarding down the sand dunes in Namibia; and watching 25 elephants frolic and drink at a waterhole in Namibia.
+Since graduation, Jim has also participated in the Earth Expeditions programs in the Amazon, Mongolia and Borneo.
+In 2011, he was selected as one of only twelve teachers in the country to participate in PolarTREC; an educational research experience in which K-12 teachers engage in polar research, working closely with scientists from Cornell University as a pathway to improving science education.

 ...completed her MA in Zoology in December of 2012 from the Global Field Program through Miami University.
 Joanne received her Master of Business Administration from Ohio University and is currently a marketing consultant in the consumer packaged goods field.
 She is the author of The Tiniest Tiger and An Ordinary Toad's Extraordinary Night as well as The Tiniest Tiger's Conservation Cub Club online site.
 Joanne often speaks at social media conferences and is considered a top influencer in the pet (feline) industry.
 Joanne's field experience in the program took her to Baja, Kenya and Namibia.
 She is happy to be back participating in the Project Dragonfly program as an instructor.